Student Services Department

 - Providing information on loans, scholarships, grants, part-time jobs, and other resources for students who need financial assistance.

 Student Assistance Procedures

-Specialized counseling for physically-disabled students is available in cooperation with Vocational Rehabilitation, the Department of Social Services, the Veterans Administration, and other agencies.
+Specialized counseling for physically disabled students is available in cooperation with Vocational Rehabilitation, the Department of Social Services, the Veterans Administration, and other agencies.
 The degree of disability and the educational potential of the students determine the extent of training and placement.

 Academic counseling is available to students who have deficiencies in reading, writing, listening, computing, and study skills.
 Faculty members also are available for consultation.

 The successful resolution of most student problems is possible, especially if recognized early enough for timely referral to an appropriate resource for assistance.
 The problem may involve a relationship, physical illness, mental or emotional illness, finances, marital or family discord, alcoholism, drug abuse, legal issues, or other concerns.
-When students’ academic performance or attendance is unsatisfactory, and the students are unable or unwilling to correct the situation, either alone or with standard advisory assistance, there may be some cause outside the realm of their academic studies which is the basis of their problem.
-This policy assures that if such personal issues are the cause of unsatisfactory academic performance, students receive careful consideration and an offer of assistance to help resolve such problems effectively and confidentially.
+When students’ academic performance or attendance is unsatisfactory, and the students are unable or unwilling to correct the situation, either alone or with standard advisory assistance, there may be some cause outside the realm of their academic studies, which is the basis of their problem.
+This policy assures that if such personal issues cause unsatisfactory academic performance, students receive careful consideration and an offer of assistance to help resolve such problems effectively and confidentially.

 The college will refer students to local substance abuse treatment providers.

 Return to Top of Page

 Health Services and Standards

 The college does not provide student health services on campus.
 Students should seek medical attention from an area healthcare facility or provider.